 What do I have to offer the world?

 What does Unitarian Universalism (UU) mean to me?

 The journey includes a spiritual search for meaning and purpose in life.
 Our youth programs are designed to nurture the awakening of young persons' hearts and minds as they explore these questions within our UU faith.

-Several times throughout the year, you'll join the rest of the congregation for an entire multigenerational worship service.
+Several times throughout the year, children of all ages will join the rest of the congregation for an entire multigenerational worship service.
 These services include our Ingathering Water Ceremony, Flower Communion, and, of course, the Holiday Pageant.

-Once a year, the 9th-12th graders design, rehearse, and conduct the Sunday morning worship service for the entire congregation (including a “First Fifteen” for the younger children).
-It is one of the most heavily attended services of the year.
+Once a year, UUCR youth aged 12 and up will design, rehearse, and conduct the Sunday morning worship service for the entire congregation.
+It is one of the most anticipated and well attended services of the year.

 The Rainbow Youth Alliance (RYA) is a support network for gay, lesbian, bisexual, transgender, intersex, queer, and questioning teens and their allies—known to us as rainbow teens.
 RYA is a safe place where you can:

 • Learn and ask questions

 Although the program is sponsored by UUCR, any teen in Montgomery County and the DC metro area can attend, and there is no religious component to RYA.
 For more info, visit the RYA website.
 If you'd like to make a donation to support the work of RYA, you may do so here.